I Know I'm Not Wrong: Background

+The song went through several different iterations before Buckingham settled on the final recording that appeared on the album.
+One early version of the song was an instrumental that possessed a "music-box" quality, another was built around an electric twelve-string guitar figure with polyrhythmic drums, while other versions featured wood blocks, toy pianos, heavily reverberated vocals, and "tumbling" drum fills.
+Buckingham also invited Stevie Nicks to sing backing vocals on the song, but her additions were scrapped.

+By April 1979, Buckingham had settled on two Fender Stratocasters for muted strums, two Ovation acoustic guitars for fingerpicking, bends, and strumming, along with some sped up electric guitars that sounded "like a mix between an autoharp or a high-pitched ukulele" according to engineer Hernan Rojas.
+Some fuzz electric guitars were added to beef up the lower frequencies of Buckingham's Gretsch bass guitar.
+Buckingham also overdubbed a harmonica part, which was recorded with a Beyer M360 ribbon microphone and doubled.
+To capture the room ambiance, the harmonica part was projected through the studio using a pair of headphones and a mini portable amplifier, both of which were recorded with a Neumann 87 microphone and compressed using Studio D's Neve mixing console.

+Legacy

 Cath Carroll, Fleetwood Mac biographer and author of a book on the creation of Rumours, likened the rhythm of "I Know I'm Not Wrong" to that of "The Ledge", another track from the Tusk album.
 "A silly little synth riff toward the end puts an odd-sounding date stamp on the piece and is, in its perky way, the most jarring element on the album.
 This song is another piece of brilliant concision, with a half-stated simple three-note chorus."
 She noted the track's "not-quite-there quality that Buckingham manages to coax out of his higher vocal register" which is common to several Tusk songs.
+In 2019, The Big Issue wrote that "the jerky power-pop of I Know I’m Not Wrong could be released today and sound in no way dated."

 The track "To Wild Homes" on The New Pornographers's record Mass Romantic features the melody of "I Know I'm Not Wrong" where A.C.
 Newman plays the song's melody over the fading chorus at the end of the track.
 Newman referred to it as "living proof that Tusk has haunted our music."